simonebmalerba/neural_VAE/README.md

 Distortion functions measure the reconstruction of a stimulus (likelihood) after it has been encoded into a neural activity pattern and then decoded.
 Rate functions measure the kullback-leibler divergence between the encoding distribution and a prior distribution over neural activity patterns.

 The scripts distortion_rate.py and non-analytical_prior.py constitute an example of training procedure: different models for different values of the maximum rate allowed (target rate) are trained and saved, and can be succesively analyzed with custom scripts.
-An example of simulations result can be found in the data folder (compressed).
+An example of simulations result can be found in the data folder (LN_prior_N=12_q=Ising_example.zip, compressed).
 Two notebooks contains typical analyses that can be run to study the behavior of the model for different values of the target rate and a single instance of the model.

+The experimental results for the frequency differency limens, obtained from Moore BCJ, (1979), are present in the data folder as csv files.